ChaoticTrials/chaotictrials.github.io/docs/wiki/mods/skyblock-builder/packdev/packdev.md

 overwriting the default schematic.

 ## Configuring Templates
-To configure templates and set spawn points, edit `config/skyblockbuilder/templates.json5` as detailed in [Creating a Custom Skyblock Island](#creating-a-custom-skyblock-island).
-The `spawns` option holds multiple spawn point sets:
+To set up templates and spawn points, you’ll need to edit the `config/skyblockbuilder/templates.json5` file.
+This guide helps you configure it step by step.

+### Spawns
+The `spawns` section specifies spawn point sets.
+For example:
 ```json
 {
    "spawns": {